cmayrhuber/raspi-workspace/README.md

 sudo nano /etc/pulse/default.pa
 ```

 Here is what worked best for me with the omnidirectional microphone in the speakerphone.
 With the setting below I can listen to music and perform conference calls via the speakerphone without too many audio distortions.

 #### Webrtc with extended filter
-It uses the webrtc method developed by Google, turns off analog gain control (moving the volume slider) and turns on digital gain control (audio gain controlled via signal processing) and enables the extended filter, because the standard filter was not good enough without reducing the signal sampling rate of the microphone and speaker.
+It uses the webrtc method developed by Google.
+It turns off analog gain control (moving the volume slider), turns on digital gain control (audio gain controlled via signal processing) and enables the extended filter.
+The standard filter was not good enough without reducing the signal sampling rate of the microphone and speaker.
 This setting is the best for me when it comes to echo cancellation.
 It is almost perfect, almost.
 It has a big drawback, however.
 During double-talk it reduces the volume of your voice, so that you almost cannot be understood by the other people in the meeting.

 In the default.pa file add at the end: